 - If I catch them doing something or SAYING something kind to each other or to someone else.

-Last night, two of our kids had less than two cotton balls to go in their jars before they were filled and they were doing everything to get them: cleaning their room, getting their brother and sister’s pajamas ready, telling each other how great they were… (Its so fun to watch them work towards the “finish line”) but it worked and they are bowling right now with my husband!
-They were so excited all day, waiting to go bowling (and play at the arcade at the bowling alley).
+Two of our kids had less than two cotton balls to go in their jars before they were filled and they were doing everything to earn them: cleaning their room, getting their brother and sister’s pajamas ready, telling each other how great they were… (Its so fun to watch them work towards the “finish line”) but it worked and they went bowling the next day.

-When they left to go, I emptied the cotton balls from their jars and put them in their ziplock bag and back into the drawer in the kitchen right under where I keep the jars.
+When they have earned their reward, I empty the cotton balls from their jars and put them in their ziplock bag and back into the drawer in the kitchen right under where I keep the jars.
 I keep the jars on my counter, next to my refrigerator.
-Its not the prettiest placement, but it is pretty much hidden in the corner of the counter closest to the refrigerator, except that the kids can see it every time that they are in the kitchen and they are able to keep track of it.
+It’s not the prettiest placement, but it is pretty much hidden in the corner of the counter closest to the refrigerator, except that the kids can see it every time that they are in the kitchen and they are able to keep track of it.

 - I don’t give out money or toys for doing well and filling their jar.
 I want it to be something special with “someone” (quality time) instead of with “something”